weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 ### Type definitions

-The type definitions can be found under the `types` subdirectory of the package in the `*.d.ts` files, for example as shown on the [npm package page](https://www.npmjs.com/package/weaviate-ts-client?activeTab=code).
+The type definitions can be found under each bundles respective folder; the subdirectory of `node/cjs` and `node/esm` in the `*.d.ts` files, for example as shown on the [npm package page](https://www.npmjs.com/package/weaviate-client/v/3.0.0-beta.17?activeTab=code).

 ## Authentication